 Today, whether it is done in the home’s backyard or on much larger industrial scales, two key functions are being stepped up to clean up the environment.
 But, unfortunately, well-meaning intentions without fully understanding the consequences of what is being done, often lead to more damage.

-Composting in itself is a great way to put nutrients back in the soil even if you don’t have a garden.
-Composting is a process via which decomposed organic materials is converted into a rich soil known as compost that help plants grow.
+Composting in itself is a great way to put nutrients back in the soil, even if you don’t have a garden.
+Composting is a process via which decomposed organic materials are converted into a rich soil known as compost that helps plants grow.

 According to Wikipedia,

 “Compost (/ˈkɒmpɒst/ or /ˈkɒmpoʊst/) is organic matter that has been decomposed in a process called composting.
 This process recycles various organic materials otherwise regarded as waste products and produces a soil conditioner (the compost).”

 The rest of this article deals with those functions, the matter of recycling and manufacturing compost.
 The damage that needs to be reversed relates to the lack of education on how to manage these tasks properly.
 It also entails a more responsible, thoughtful and proactive response towards cleaning up the environment and growing things organically.

 This journey here lists over thirty items, namely what should not be going into a compost bin and what should never be recycled.
 The first half of this article deals with a list of items that should not be added to the mix during compost manufacturing.
 The article ends with the list of items that should not be recycled.

 31+ Things You Should Never Put in Your Compost Heap

 Here are 31+ things that you should not throw in the compost heap.